Atlas-OS/docs/docs/contributing/playbook.md

 ## :material-test-tube: How to run your built Playbooks

-For testing, we primarily use virtual machine snapshotting unless we are testing for a final release, in which case we test on real hardware.
+For testing, we primarily use virtual machines unless we are testing for a final release, in which case we test on real hardware.

 This section will tell you how we set up virtual machines for testing.